US economy resilient despite rising prices

 "There's more to it than just the headline number," said Andrew Patterson, international economist for investment company Vanguard.

-The figures come as much of the public already believes the US economy has entered a recession.
+The figures come as much of the public already believes the US economy has entered an economic downturn, or recession.

+The concerns have put the Democratic Party on the defensive as they battle Republicans for control of Congress.

+President Joe Biden cheered the figures on Thursday, calling them "further evidence that our economic recovery is continuing to power forward".

 The White House has made the case that a slowdown, after the surge in activity as the economy reopened from the pandemic, is part of a healthy economic transition.